J-O-B/game-project/README.md

 This JavaScript game is based on the retro classic Tetris.
 A player's objective is to fill rows with blocks.
 Each complete row will clear that line, and add points to the scoreboard.

 For each line that is cleared, a player will earn 10 points.
-A simple local storage addition means that players will have their top score saved for any future games (*unless they delete their cookies).
+Once a player transitions to the game over screen, this game will calculate if there is a new high score or not, and if so this value will be saved to local browser storage which will allow a user return to the game even days later and still have track of their high score*.

+*Once a users cookies are deleted, the users saved high score will also be deleted.
+This will result in a top score of "0" when a player loads the game.

 ### **Game Concept**
 The original concept for this game only contained ones and zeros.
 I would implement a table, which would be full of 0's, then I could add 1's in certain cells to make it look like "blocks".
-If the top row had a 1 in the row then it would be game over, if any row below row 0 was full of 1's this row could be replaced with
-0's (clearing the line).
+If the top row had a 1 contained in that row then it would be game over.
+Similarly, if any row below "row 0" was full of 1's this row could be replaced with 0's (clearing the line) and allocating a score for the player.

-If a string reached the last row, it would merge into the board string and we would now add a new string at the top of the table.
-The same would take place when a string landed on another string.

 Only later I thought that instead of looking for specific 1's or 0's, I could condense this into looking for "!0", this allows me to use different numbers in the strings which can be assigned different colors for styling.
 Essentially if "(x == 0).... else if (x == 1)" became "if (x != 0)".